 The purpose of the AP course in statistics is to introduce students to the major concepts and tools for collecting, analyzing, and drawing conclusions from data.
 Students are exposed to four broad conceptual themes.
 Graphing calculators are used daily as a technique for solving problems as well as to help students better visualize the concepts of Statistics.
-Students enrolled in AP Statistics have the option to earn 4 credits of Elementary Statistics through Saint Michael's College via the VT Dual Enrollment Program.
-Interested students should see their school counselor for details

-- Exploring Data: Describing patterns and departures from patterns. - > Sampling and Experimentation: Planning and conducting a survey. - Anticipating Patterns: Exploring random phenomena using probability and simulations. - Statistical Inference: Estimating population parameters and testing hypotheses.
+- > Exploring Data: Describing patterns and departures from patterns. - > Sampling and Experimentation: Planning and conducting a survey. - Anticipating Patterns: Exploring random phenomena using probability and simulations. - > Statistical Inference: Estimating population parameters and testing hypotheses.